PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed sitemapper to allow multiple DQ2 site IDs to use the same token
   * added DQ2 registration time to SLS
   * fixed vomsrenew.sh to check certificate and proxy lifetime
   * fixed file-check in the brokerage for BNL@non-US